Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/avs-operator-risks-mitigations-bp.md

 - Network Segmentation: Limit the services your AVSs can talk to.
 Follow least privilege principles via [Kubernetes Documentation Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).

 Incident Response Plan:
 - Have a plan in place for how to respond if a container is compromised.
-This includes isolating affected containers, analyzing and restoring services.
+This includes isolating affected containers, analyzing, and restoring services.
 - Regular Backups: Regularly backup your data and configurations to recover from any malicious changes.
 - Stay Updated: Always keep an eye on Docker's official documentation, security advisories, and community forums for the latest best practices and updates.